vomsina/Forgotten-Warrior-Remake/README.md

 # Forgotten Warrior Remake

-## Platform game - nostalgia from old phones
+## Platform game - nostalgia from old phones.
+C++, Microsoft VS, SFML
 ![Image alt](https://github.com/vomsina/Forgotten-Warrior-Remake/blob/master/1.jpg)

 ## The main task of the player is to get to the top, kill the main enemy and save the princesses.